 Innovators can quickly develop and scale new and improved financial services with Finicity’s open banking platform.
 Student loans are the second-largest debt sector in the United States.
 There is a massive opportunity to develop new apps and services to help individuals with student loan debt.
-Through partnering with our clients, Finicity’s open banking platform is powering solutions to help the 44 million Americans who carry student loan balances.
+Through partnering with our clients, Finicity’s open banking platform is powering solutions to help over 45 million Americans who carry student loan balances.

 Some of the ways innovators can upgrade the borrower experience, using permissioned student loan data: